 Who is responsible for sidewalk repairs if I sell my property?

-If a property switches ownership prior to deficiencies being corrected, it is the Seller's responsibility to notify the Buyer of this deficiency and provide the Buyer with the Sidewalk Inspection Form and supporting documentation.
-While the responsibility to make these repairs remains with the property, a Seller's failure to provide notice to a Buyer may result in the Seller being invoiced for said repairs.
+If a property switches ownership prior to deficiencies being corrected, it is the Seller’s responsibility to notify the Buyer of this deficiency and provide the Buyer with this documentation.
+While the responsibility to make these repairs remains with the property, a Seller’s failure to provide notice to a Buyer may result in the Seller being invoiced for said repairs.

 Am I responsible for completing sidewalk repairs if I just purchased my home?

-Please Note: All sidewalk replacement requires a minimum of a 24-hr notice for a pre-pour inspection.
+Please Note: All sidewalk replacement require a minimum of a 24-hr notice for a pre-pour inspection.
 Please call the Public Works Department at (440) 930-4101.